irisnet/goz/phase-3/deceptive.md

 }
 ```

-In `PacketExecuted()`, it only stores PacketAcknowledgement without check whether the PacketAcknowledgement exists.
-So all packets can be received repeatedly.
+In `PacketExecuted()`, it only stores PacketAcknowledgement without checking whether a PacketAcknowledgement already exists.
+So all packets can be executed repeatedly.
 We have fixed this bug here: https://github.com/cosmos/cosmos-sdk/pull/6337

-### relayer
+### Relayer

-For unordered channel, cmd `rly tx rly [path]` and `rly start [path]` will relay all packets every time they are executed, whether they have been relayed or not.
+For unordered channel, cmd `rly tx rly [path]` and `rly start [path]` will relay all packets no matter they have been relayed or not.

 In ordered channel, receive-sequence and send-sequence must be sequential, so we can get the unrelayed sequences by `[src-next-send-seq] - [dst-next-recv-seq]`.